bitcoin-dot-org/Bitcoin.org/_includes/devdoc/bitcoin-core/rpcs/rpcs/move.md

 The `move` RPC {{summary_move}}

+{{WARNING}} `move` will be removed in a later version of Bitcoin Core.
+Use the RPCs listed in the See Also subsection below instead.

 {{WARNING}} it's allowed to move more funds than are in an account, giving the sending account a negative balance and giving the receiving account a balance that may exceed the number of bitcoins in the wallet